The Guide To Using Social Media For Oil & Gas

 WHO IS YOUR AUDIENCE?

 The oil and gas industry often faces negative publicity.
 Focus on the positive and champion good news.
 Connect with other users who have a similar outlook and help foster a better perception of the industry.
-Don’t engage in with "trolls" - this will just tarnish your organization.
+Don’t engage in with "troll" this will just tarnish your organization.

 KEEP IT SNAPPY

 And it’s important to have those links in your posts.
-Social media accounts for 31% of traffic driven to websites – if you don’t include links you could be missing out on relevant visitors and potential customers.
+31% accounts for 31% of traffic driven to websites – if you don’t include links you could be missing out on relevant visitors and potential customers

 Posts that include images stand out and capture attentions.
 Hubspot says users are 44% more likely to engage with social posts that include videos or images.